 In the Unix host, user accounts can be gathered into groups that can be used to regulate access to resources.
 Local groups are loaded into One Identity Manager by synchronization.
-You can set up new groups or to edit already existing groups.
+You can set up new groups or edit existing groups.